 “Sâr Dubnotal” brings together a multiplicity of works of art, some of which were especially produced for the show.
 They include different mediums and artistic fields, as well as archival documents, historical works, and original reproductions.
 Conceived as a moment of research and work in progress “Sâr Dubnotal” incorporates several different timeframes and spaces.
-The show will also feature a booklet that will go over the historical and theoretical issues that are in play; a research-action section will give rise to performances1 and workshops, notably at the Classe Préparatoire Arts Visuels Grand Paris Sud (Evry) and the Fleury-Mérogis detention center2; finally the CAC Review will provide a forum for the writing of certain researchers who are taking part in these reflections.
+The show will also feature a booklet that will go over the historical and theoretical issues that are in play; a research-action section will give rise to performances1 and workshops, notably at the Classe Préparatoire Arts Visuels Grand Paris Sud (Evry) and the Fleury-Mérogis detention center2; finally the CAC Revue will provide a forum for the writing of certain researchers who are taking part in these reflections3.

 Damien Delille and Céline Poulin

 1 In dialogue with Thomas Conchou’s “NO NO DESIRE DESIRE” cycle at the Maison populaire of Montreuil.